rubensandstrom/toy/README.md

 # toy
-This is a toy Programming language
+This is a toy Programming language, until it isn't.